 It seems like every year there’s a major wildfire in Colorado.
 Learn how you can protect your family –including pets and livestock — and your home before there is a fire.
+View current fire restrictions in unincorporated Douglas County.
 Start preparing for an emergency now!
 Sign up for Douglas County Code Red notification, register your gate codes and come up with an escape plan.
 We’ll show you how to prepare now.
 We’re prepared.
 You should be, too.
 Safety is a shared responsibility.
 Not sure where to start?
 Douglas County offers several resources to help you.

 Disaster Management and Training